 How to Perform PCI in Coronary Bifurcation Lesions in 2021

-In this live webinar, Prof Robert Gil, Head of the Department of Invasive Cardiology of the Clinical Hospital of the Ministry of the Interior and Administration (MSWiA) in Warsaw, provides an overview on the percutaneous treatment of Coronary Bifurcations, from epidemiology and prevalence, to relevant clinical evidence, to classifications, diagnostic assessment and treatment techniques.
+In this live webinar, that commences at 6pm CET / 5pm GMT, Prof Robert Gil, Head of the Department of Invasive Cardiology of the Clinical Hospital of the Ministry of the Interior and Administration (MSWiA) in Warsaw, provides an overview on the percutaneous treatment of Coronary Bifurcations, from epidemiology and prevalence, to relevant clinical evidence, to classifications, diagnostic assessment and treatment techniques.

-With a special focus on techniques and technologies, Prof Gil will combine presentation and case footage to illustrate practice and maximise learning value.
+With a special focus on techniques and technologies, Prof Gil will combine presentation and discussion to illustrate practice and enhance educational value.
 He will also address audience questions to maximise the interactive experience.

 This webinar is supported by: